n-hop/bats-documentation/README.md

 <img src="imgs/bats-networking.svg" alt=""></div>
 <div align="center">Fig 1.2 BATS networking</div>

+To see design considerations and the architecture of the BATS protocol, please refer to [BATS Protocol](https://n-hop.com/wp-content/uploads/2022/09/BATS4IAB_v2.4.3_2-RY.pdf).

 ### 8.1 BATS Transmission Protocol (BTP)

 BTP is a none reliable transmission protocol based on [BATS codes](https://n-hop.com/wp-content/uploads/2022/12/BATS.pdf).
 It is designed to provide high throughput and low latency data transmission in lossy networks.
 The BTP employed restricted feedback, utilizing link loss rate and coding statistics to adjust the coding redundancy.